 |Tablespoons of Honey||Cups of Honey||Grams||Millilitres|

-When measuring honey lightly oil (or spray with cooking spray) the spoon, cup or dish that you are going to measure the honey in.
-Due to the oil, the honey will slide off the surface meaning you have a more accurate measurement and less mess to clean up as well.
+Additional tip for measuring quantities of honey – Lightly oil (or spray with cooking spray) the spoon, cup or dish that you are going to measure the honey in.
+The honey will slide off the surface easily.